shenshuu/Bubble-Trouble/README.md

 }
 ```

 One of the biggest challenges of this project was coming up with a way to allow the user to have exactly one projectile in the game state at a time.
-Through the use of null checks, I was able to incorporate the Singleton pattern for projectiles using null checks, effectively disabling the player from abusing the attack button.
+Through the use of null checks, I was able to incorporate the Singleton pattern for projectiles, effectively disabling the player from abusing the attack button.
 ```js
 if (game.player.missile && !game.player.missile.reseted) {
             game.player.missile.update();